exercism/javascript/exercises/concept/high-score-board/.docs/hints.md

 - Create a new object using curly brackets.
 - Write the key as a string so the key can contain spaces.
-- Separate key and value with a colon.
+- Separate key and value using a colon.

 ## 2. Add players to a score board